 1. Start applying right now

-Employers told Snagajob that they hoped to fill nearly three-quarters of their seasonal jobs in October, so if you’re interested, don’t waste another minute.
+Employers need to get their staffs in position long before Black Friday, so they’re already hiring.
+Many have already held job fairs.
+Nearly three-quarters of seasonal jobs are filled in October, so if you’re interested, don’t waste another minute.

 Job boards are great, but applications submitted online often get bogged down by slow processing.
 Submit applications online, by all means.
 But then get out into the street and start asking employers if they are hiring.
 Start by making a list of the 10 places you think would be the most fun to work.
 Visit each in person to ask about holiday hiring and how to apply.

 Look in the mirror before you go out the door for a job interview.
 Would you hire yourself based on looks alone?
 Because, shallow as it is, most people make decisions about someone based on appearance, especially if they’ll be in a role meeting the public.

 Let everyone you know that you’re in the market for work.
 The best job leads often come from someone you know.

 Pick a slow time of the day and talk with the managers at businesses where you shop.
 “Knowing you’re a loyal fan of the business can make it easier for a manager to add you to the team,” says AARP.